 So how much can you earn using affiliates?
 Quite a bit, if you're doing it right!

-This blog earns thousands a month thanks to affiliate marketing.
-And Michelle Schroeder-Gardner of Making Sense of Cents earns about six figures a MONTH with her blog, with a large portion of that coming from affiliate marketing.
+Michelle Schroeder-Gardner of Making Sense of Cents earns about six figures a MONTH with her blog, with a large portion of that coming from affiliate marketing.
 Yes, six figures a month!
 You read that right.

-Blogging has been life-changing for me in terms of income, and I love inspiring you all with success stories showing that it can be done.
+While I don't earn that much, I can also say that blogging has been life-changing for me in terms of income, and I love inspiring you all with success stories showing that it can be done.
 And Michelle is hands-down one of the most inspiring examples of blogging success I could possibly share with you!